Daniel-Prado/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+Including the 3 cameras, my training set consisted of a total of 23085 images.
 Here is an example image of center lane driving, with the 3 cameras (L-C-R) in two segments of the two tracks:

 ![alt text][image2]